Darren0422/MySQL-Database/README.md

 <img width="1093" alt="Screenshot 2023-08-13 at 13 11 00" src="https://github.com/Darren0422/Databases/assets/134398985/4039ead4-c57c-4523-800d-7438a66906ad">

 ###### Search by Customer record ID
+When this option is selected, the user is prompted to enter the "Customer ID" they would like to search.
+If an existing "Customer ID" matches the user input, the record is displayed.
+If the "Customer ID" does not match the user input, a message displays that it was not found.

 ###### Search by Customer record Name
+When this option is selected, the user is prompted to enter the "Customer name" they would like to search.
+If an existing "Customer name" matches the user input, the record is displayed.
+If the "Customer name" does not match the user input, a message displays that it was not found.

 #### Viewing the Database